 Masa harina is not the same as cornmeal and the two are not interchangeable.

 I haven’t been able to find an English recipe for the filling – so this is hobbled together from Spanish sources and adapted to suit my style of cooking, and by that I mean “I read, understood, and did my own thing anyway”.
 I used ground turkey here, but ground beef, pork and chicken would be good stand-ins as well.
-I’ve seen versions with capers, olives and chopped boiled eggs, but decided to go with pickled jalapenos, red pepper, cumin, coriander, and a touch of agave syrup to bring the flavors together.
+I’ve seen versions with capers, olives and chopped boiled eggs, but decided to go with pickled jalapenos, red pepper, cumin, and a touch of agave syrup to bring the flavors together.
 The sauce is a sweet mix of tomato sauce, chipotle peppers and mango – I thought anything else might be too plain.
 Just make sure you cool down the filling before using, preferably somewhere frigid and uninhabitable – my yard will do.
 Keep away from birds and small nosy animals.

 You can see that shaping the dumplings is straightforward.
 The dough is surprisingly easy to handle, but lightly wetting your palms will make handling even easier.
 Avoid overstuffing the dumpling – the first couple can be tricky to make, but you’ll get into the groove of things quickly.